14 Dec How to Be a Millionaire | Dec 2021

 This will require a million acts of kindness.

 Certainly, it might seem like an impossible challenge.
 Based on longevity, I may need to cause dozens upon dozens of smiles every day (give or take a few).
-Or I may need to live a very long time.
+Or I may need to live a very, very long time.

 These three examples show how.